 On 8 December 2021, Deutsche Bank and the plaintiffs in four non-class actions pending as part of the U.S. dollar LIBOR MDL (the Schwab actions) stipulated to the dismissal of plaintiffs' claims against Deutsche Bank, The court dismissed plaintiffs' claims on 10 December 2021.
 On 3 February 2022, Deutsche Bank and the plaintiffs in two non-class actions pending as part of the U.S. dollar LIBOR MDL (the Philadelphia actions) stipulated to the dismissal of plaintiffs' claims against Deutsche Bank.
-The court dismissal of plaintiffs' claims against Deutsche Bank.
 The court dismissed plaintiffs' claims against Deutsche Bank.
+The court dismissed plaintiffs' claims against Deutsche Bank.
 The court dismissed plaintiffs' claims on 4 February 2022.
+On 13 April 2022, Deutsche Bank and the plaintiffs in a non-class action pending as part of the U.S. dollar LIBOR MDL (Axiom Investment Advisors, LLC, et al. v.
+Bank of America Corp., et al.) stipulated to the dismissal of plaintiffs' claims against Deutsche Bank.

 In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
 These actions were subsequently consolidated under In re ICE LIBOR Antitrust Litigation, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
 On 26 March 2020, the court granted the defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank.
 Plaintiffs have appealed that decision to the U.S. Court of Appeals for the Second Circuit.
-Briefing of the appeal is complete.
 On 28 December 2020, DYJ Holdings, LLC filed a motion to intervene in the appeal as named plaintiff and proposed class representative, as one of the original named plaintiffs has withdrawn and dismissed its claims and the other two named plaintiffs have expressed a desire to withdraw from the case.
 On 7 January 2021, defendants filed a motion to dismiss the appeal for lack of subject matter jurisdiction.
 On 6 April 2021, the court granted the motion to intervene and denied defendants' motion to dismiss.
 Oral argument was heard on 29 November 2021.
+On 14 February 2022, the Second Circuit dismissed the appeal.
 This action is not part of the U.S. dollar LIBOR MDL.